ekrsulov/ttpe/doc/docs/features/selection.md

 ### Multi-Selection with Shift

-Hold **Shift** and click elements to build a selection set.
+Hold **Shift** and click elements to build a selection set with **toggle behavior**.

 **Behavior:**
 - Shift + Click unselected element → Adds to selection
-- Shift + Click selected element → Removes from selection (toggle)
+- Shift + Click selected element → **Removes from selection (toggle)**
 - Works with both mouse clicks and touch events (with Virtual Shift on mobile)
+- Toggle behavior allows precise control over selection

 ### Rectangle Selection

-Click and drag on empty canvas to draw a selection rectangle.
+Click and drag on empty canvas (SVG element) to draw a selection rectangle.
 All elements whose bounds intersect with the rectangle are selected.

 **Behavior:**
-- Drag from top-left to bottom-right → Selects elements within bounds
+- Drag from any direction → Rectangle adapts to drag motion
-- Works in any direction (start and end points determine rectangle)
+- Works only when clicking on the empty SVG canvas (not on elements)
 - Real-time visual feedback with semi-transparent overlay
 - Automatically selects elements on pointer up
+- **Without Shift**: Replaces current selection
+- **With Shift**: Adds to current selection

 ---